mcbriandavids/Smart-Business-AI-Assistant/BRANCHING_STRATEGY.md

 - CI must pass (tests + coverage gate).
 - At least one approval on protected branches (`frontend`, `dev`).
 - No direct pushes to protected branches.

+## Workspaces & lockfile policy

+- We use npm workspaces with a single root `package-lock.json` that covers all packages.
+- Do not commit per-package lockfiles (e.g., `backend/package-lock.json`).
+The root lockfile is authoritative.
+- When adding/updating dependencies in any workspace, run `npm install` from the repo root and commit the updated root lockfile.